 On 1 January 2016, CegeSoma was integrated in the State Archives in Belgium, of which it currently is the fourth Operationale Directorate ('OD/DO 4').

-Today the team has about twenty people, of which there are eight scholars (one of which is the head of the Operational Directorate).
+Today the team has about twenty people, of which there are nine scholars (one of which is the head of the Operational Directorate).